AmazingAng/WTF-Solidity/Languages/en/25_Create2_en/readme.md

             getPair[tokenB][tokenA] = pairAddr;
         }
 ```
 Factory contract(`PairFactory2`) has two state variables. `getPair` is a map of two token addresses to the token pair address.
-It is convenient to find the token pair address according to tokens. `allPairs` is an array of token pair address, storing all token pair addresses.
+It is convenient to find the token pair address according to tokens. `allPairs` is an array of token pair addresses, storing all token pair addresses.

 `PairFactory2` contract has only one `createPair2` function, which uses `CREATE2` to create a new `Pair` contract based on the two token addresses `tokenA` and `tokenB` entered.
 Inside
 ```solidity
     Pair pair = new Pair{salt: salt}();
 ```
-It's the above code that uses `CREATE2` to create contract, which is very simple, and `salt` is the hash of `token1` and `token2`.
+It's the above code that uses `CREATE2` to create a contract, which is very simple, and `salt` is the hash of `token1` and `token2`.
 ```solidity
     bytes32 salt = keccak256(abi.encodePacked(token0, token1));
 ```

-### Calculate `Pair` address beforehand
+### Calculate the `Pair` address beforehand
 ```solidity
         // Calculate Pair contract address beforehand
         function calculateAddr(address tokenA, address tokenB) public view returns(address predictedAddress){